gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **CLI Arg**: `--terragrunt-tf-logs-to-json`<br/>
 **Environment Variable**: `TERRAGRUNT_TF_JSON_LOG` (set to `true`)<br/>

-When this flag is set, Terragrunt will wrap Terraform `stdout` and `stderr` in JSON log messages.
+When this flag is set, Terragrunt will wrap OpenTofu/Terraform `stdout` and `stderr` in JSON log messages.
 Works only with `--terragrunt-json-log` flag.

 ### terragrunt-provider-cache